Julian Edelman announces retirement, saying his wheels ‘finally have fallen off’

-“It was a hard decision, but the right decision for me and my family,” Edelman said in a video posted to social media.
+“It was a hard decision but the right decision for me and my family,” Edelman said in a video posted to social media.
 “And I’m honored and so proud to be retiring a Patriot.”

-Edelman started the 2020 season with a bang, racking up eight catches for 179 yards in Week 2, but his numbers fell off and, after what was described at the time as minor knee surgery, he never played after Week 6.
-He finishes his career second all-time in receptions (620) for the Patriots, fourth in receiving yards (6,822) and ninth in receiving touchdowns (36).
+Edelman started the 2020 season with a bang, racking up eight catches for 179 yards in Week 2, but his numbers fell off and, after what was described at the time as minor knee surgery, he didn’t play after Week 6.
+He finishes his career second all-time in receptions (620) for the Patriots, as well as fourth in receiving yards (6,822) and ninth in receiving touchdowns (36).

 It is in the postseason, however, that Edelman put together a résumé that has led to suggestions he belongs in the Pro Football Hall of Fame.
-He is second all-time in NFL playoff receptions (118) and receiving yards (1,442), and he was named MVP of Super Bowl LIII after his 10 catches for 141 yards stood out in the Patriots’ 13-3 win over the Los Angeles Rams, in which both teams mostly struggled to move the ball.
+He is second in NFL playoff receptions (118) and receiving yards (1,442), and he was named MVP of Super Bowl LIII after his 10 catches for 141 yards stood out in the Patriots’ 13-3 win over the Los Angeles Rams, in which both teams mostly struggled to move the ball.

 His greatest individual highlight arguably came in Super Bowl LI, when his diving, juggling catch amid defenders helped New England come all the way back from a 28-3 deficit and defeat the Atlanta Falcons in overtime.
-Two years earlier, in the Patriots’ taut win over the Seattle Seahawks, he tied for the most receiving yardage at 109 and his touchdown with just over two minutes left provided the game-winning margin.
+Two years earlier, in the Patriots’ taut win over the Seattle Seahawks, he tied for the most receiving yards at 109 and his touchdown with just over two minutes left provided the game-winning margin.

 “It’s been the best 12 years of my life,” Edelman said in the video Monday.
 “A hell of a run.”